GTPB/ADER19F/pages/tutorial1.md

 ## fitting model and testing
 ```

-We can then extract the results of the differential expression in the form of a table using the <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">results</span> function.
-The <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">head</span> function will print the first lines of this table on the console.
+We can then extract the results of the differential expression in the form of a table using the <code style="background-color:#eaeaea; padding:2px 3px 3px;white-space:pre-wrap">results</code> function.
+The <code style="background-color:#eaeaea; padding:2px 3px 3px;white-space:pre-wrap">head</code> function will print the first lines of this table on the console.

 ```r